kreonjr/CourseProject/python/collect_data/README.md

 The script converts sequences of whitespace characters into single space characters.
 The script also converts non-ASCII Unicode characters to their closest ASCII equivalents.

 #### Arguments

+Call `get_project_text.py` with no arguments to use default settings.

 * `--projectlist`: CSV file containing information about the cloned CS 410 projects.
 Helps associate project URLs with harvested text.
+Defaults to "repo_forks.csv" in the same folder as the script.
 * `--projectroot`: folder containing cloned CS 410 projects.
 Walks through the top level of each project directory and harvests textual documents.
+Defaults to subfolder "repo_forks" of the directory the script is in.
+* `--outputdir`: Destination directory of output files.
+Defaults to the script's folder.

 #### Output
 * `project_file_text.tsv`: tab-delimited file of project URLs, filenames, and the text harvested from those files.
 One row per project file.